VRHIKKY/VketCloudSDK_Documents/docs/SDKTools/AutoTextureCompressor.en.md

 ### Notes on Auto Texture Compressor

-- If no actual HEO files are selected, the Start button will be disabled and cannot be pressed.
+- If no actual heo files are selected, the Start button will be disabled and cannot be pressed.
 Please ensure at least one file is selected.